Freedom of Information Law (FOIL)

 To view or request copies of records held by DEC you may send a letter or a completed Records Access Form (PDF) (128 kB) by mail; fax, or e-mail to:

 phone: (518) 402-9522

 Please be as specific as possible when requesting records, so that we may easily identify which records maintained by the Department are responsive to your request.

 Records Available Online

 Many of the Department's records are available online.
-Searching the website and online databases prior to submitting a formal request for that type of information may either satisfy your needs or help to refine your request.
+Search DEC's website and online databases prior to submitting a formal request.
+This may either satisfy your needs or help to refine your request.

 Information about Spill Incidents, Remedial Sites and Bulk Storage

 DEC's Environmental Site Database Search can provide information on: